Chromodyne/e_commerce_back_end/README.md

 ## Description ##

 A functional back-end database is a critical part of any website that engages in e-commerce.
 Using the Sequelize and MySQL2 packages for NodeJS you can easily setup a MySQL database schema as well as seed information into the database.
 The app also responds to API requests using the Express JS node package.
+The user may use the GET, PUT, and DELETE API requests to get, update, and destroy database items respectively.

 ## Walkthrough Video ##